DenaSchaeffer/secad-classwork/README.md

-# README #

-University of Dayton
+# SecAD - Secure Application Development

+### Instructor: Dr. Phu Phung

-Department of Computer Science
+### Department of Computer Science

-CPS475: Secure Application Development - Spring 2021

-Name: Dena Schaeffer
+### University of Dayton

+## Repository Information

+This is a private repository for Dena Schaeffer to store code from the course.

-Email: backd1@udayton.edu
+Email: <backd1@udayton.edu>

 UDID: 101483690